stackrox/stackrox/pkg/features/README.md

 Feature flags can be removed safely by following these steps:

-1. First ensure that when enabled, the feature meets all GA requirements for being deployed in production.
+1. First ensure that when the flag is disabled or enabled, the feature meets all GA requirements for being deployed in production, and a sufficient amount of time has passed such that no one will want to disable it again.
 2. Remove all references in code to the feature flag variable and the associated environment variable.
 Remove any unreachable code.
 Take note of any tests and scripts (for example deploy scripts).
 Take note to remove references in UI as well.
 3. Delete the variable from `list.go`.